 The basic user interface is the same as that of Sites.
 See Overview of the Sites for full details.

-When determining whether to put an image into DAM repository or use image component, consider the image lifecycle:
+When determining whether to put an image into the DAM repository or use an image component, consider the image lifecycle:

-An asset is a digital document, image, video, or audio (or part thereof) that can have multiple renditions and can have sub-assets (for example, layers in a photoshop file, slides in a PowerPoint file, pages in a pdf, files in a ZIP).
+An asset is a digital document, image, video, or audio (or part thereof) that can have multiple renditions.
+It can also have sub-assets, for example, layers in a Photoshop file, slides in a PowerPoint file, pages in a pdf, files in a ZIP.

 An asset is essentially a binary plus metadata plus renditions plus sub-assets.
 See the DAM Performance Guide for detailed information.